 HMRC - OT19075 - PRT: Appendices - Commingling

 Text of letter issued 15 July 1987 to the existing Responsible Persons

+Text of letter issued 15 July 1987 to the existing Responsible Persons

 SECTION 63 FINANCE ACT 1987 - ALLOCATION OF BLENDED OIL

 As you will be aware Section 63 FA 1987 requires participators in fields where oil is mixed with oil from another field at any time prior to disposal or appropriation to provide details of the method of allocation of blended oil to the participators currently in use.
 Further, if in the future the method of allocation is in any respect changed or there is a material change in the quantity or quality of any oil which makes up the blend, full details are to be provided within 30 days of the date on which the first allocation is made.
 ‘Oil’ for this purpose includes gas.